eellak/gsoc2018-3gm/README.md

 **Keywords:** _text mining, government gazette, machine learning, law codification_

+## Google Summer of Code 2018

+ * Google Summer of Code participant: Marios Papachristou
+ * Mentor: Diomidis Spinellis
+ * Mentor: Alexios Zavras (zvr)
+ * Mentor: Sarantos Kapidakis

 ---

 ## Licensing

 The project is opensourced as a part of the Google Summer of Code Programme and Vision.
 Here, the GNU GPLv3 license is adopted.
 For more information see `LICENSE`.

 ## Methods & Practices